 Meaning: Saint Garibdas Ji says that Abraham Adham Sultan of Balakh, Guru Nanak Ji, Dadu Ji including him received initiation(Updesh) from God Kabir.
 Since Almighty Kabir belonged to the weaver (julaha) caste, people could not recognize Him.
 The Supreme God Kabir appeared in Kashi.
 This ultimately indicates that even Shri Nanak Ji attained salvation by the grace of his Guru Kabir Sahib and he had witnessed Him.

-Who Is God in Jainism (Jain Dharma)?
+God in Jainism (Jain Dharma)?

 The God in Jainism is not the creator of the universe and thus the followers believe that the universe and its constituents have always existed.
 According to its doctrine, the universe is self-sustaining.
 It further asserts that no god is responsible for actions in the life of any living being.
 The souls who have achieved the natural state of infinite bliss, knowledge, power, and perception are regarded as God in Jainism.
 It means that Jains don’t believe in one Supreme God.
 They strongly keep faith in karma.
 Jains worship Tirthankaras as they consider them as their teachers who have attained nirvana (salvation) through meditation and self-realization.